simplajs/simpla-element-behavior/README.md

 Property         | Type     | Description
 ---------------- | -------- | ------------
 `type`           | `String` | Type of content created by this element (read more about [Simpla's content model](https://www.simpla.io/docs/guides/content-model))
 `dataProperties` | `Array`  | The properties you wish to sync to Simpla's API
-`updateOn`       | `Array`  | Optional extra events to update data on, by default Simpla will only update its data when any of the data properties change value
-`getCallback`    | `String` | Override the default method used to set properties on your element from Simpla, specified as the name of a method available on your element
+`get`    | `String` | Override the default method used to set properties on your element from Simpla, specified as the name of a method available on your element
-`setCallback`    | `String` | Override the default method used to set data to Simpla's buffer, specified as the name of a method available on your element
+`set`    | `String` | Override the default method used to set data to Simpla's buffer, specified as the name of a method available on your element

 ## Properties

 This behavior adds the following properties to your element.
-Any property can be overriden by adding your own property defition of the same name in the main `Polymer` constructor
+Any property can be overriden by adding your own property definition of the same name in the main `Polymer` constructor

 Property   | Type      | Description
 ---------- | --------- | ------------
 `path`     | `String`  | Content path where the element will store its data on Simpla's API, set by the user `editable` | `Boolean` | Whether the element should be editable, synced to Simpla's `'editable'` state
 `loaded`   | `Boolean` | Whether a new path's data has been set on the element

 ## Contributing

 If you find any issues with simpla-element-behavior please report them!
 If you'd like to see a new feature in supported file an issue or let us know in Simpla's public [Slack group](https://slack.simpla.io).
 We also happily accept PRs.

 ***